thefool309/desktop_scripts/README.md

 # This is a repository to store the various scripts I use on my linux Desktop.
-For now they are all in bash but I may use python or something like that in the future
+For now they are all in bash but I may use python or something like that in the future.
+This will be where I keep most the things that I write to put in my "Tools" directory.
+I don't see any reason why these shouldn't be available to others for educational or personal use.
+I doubt you'll find any commercial use from these but if you do then by all means go for it.